mini-kep/parser-rosstat-kep/src/kep/ask.md

 7. Why not save files before running a test?
 There should be an option for that.

-8. Runner had a putton to run, Python only has a menu item.
+8. Extenstion 'Runner' had a button to run, 'Python' extenstion only has a mouse-menu item.
+   Should runner still be used?

 9. Run files with relative imports - getting an error: